mnegi002/thrifty_assessment/README.md

 # Assessment Tasks

-This repository contains two tasks demonstrating different functionalities using Node.js, Express, MongoDB, and React.
+This repository contains three tasks demonstrating different functionalities using Node.js, Express, MongoDB, and React and one DSA using Python.

 ---